22008686/timetable/README.md

 # RESULT

-Thus the output has been executed
+Thus the program has been executed